Header Image

 Can Flowering Enhancer be used in veg (or flower) with OTHER nutrient ranges?

 Yes.
 In veg, many growers now use Flowering Enhancer to prevent purple stems and petioles, and to avoid calcium, magnesium and iron deficiencies.
 In bloom, Flowering Enhancer integrates very well into other ranges along with Resin-XS as the stand-alone PK additives.
-This combination prevents the need for a cal-mag additive, provides pH stability and prevents the need for messy resin enhancers, carbohydrates and finishing agents.
+This combination prevents the need for a cal-mag additive, provides pH stability and avoids needing messy “finishers” or bloom boosters.

 Should I use an air-stone?

 For recirculating systems, air-stones can be beneficial especially if the dump frequency is infrequent, however as mentioned above, minimize the air injection rate if using organics.
-This does not apply to DWC – the nutrient solution must be aerated, hence the clause, “feasible”.
+This does not apply to DWC where the nutrient solution must be aerated.

 Can I use chlorine or hydrogen peroxide with FloraMax?

-No, System Maintenance should be used instead.
+No, Pythoff PLUS or System Maintenance should be used instead.
 Growers must be made aware that many of the FloraMax products contain essential “purified extracted organics”.
 These appear more-or-less identical to synthetics or salts, and lack the typical characteristics of organic additive e.g. sludgy, sticky and stinky.
-The trouble is, grower’s can unwittingly assume FloraMax is a “synthetic-line” and employ chlorines or peroxide – which can destroy the organics!
+The trouble is, grower’s can unwittingly assume FloraMax is a “synthetic-line” and employ chlorines or peroxide – which can destroy the organics.

-Can cal-mag additives or base nutrients be used as foliar sprays?
+Can Cal-Mag additives, root enhancers or base nutrients be used as foliar sprays?

 Although this is a common trend, our best testers – and we have them in many countries – find that it’s best to continue high EC until harvest.
 Low final EC/TDS harms final quality and flavour.
 Some common causes of bad flavour/quality are: